Blog Home

 Shopping at eye level

-A lot of research goes into product placement at the supermarket.
-The next time you visit, pay attention to the products at eye level.
-They are often prepared foods or meal kits and they are not always the healthiest option.
-Look high and low for less popular foods and generic brands with lower prices, which are often less processed.
-For example, regular dried beans are almost always on the bottom shelf.
+A lot of research goes into where products are placed in supermarkets.
+The next time you shop, notice the items at eye level.
+They’re often prepared meals and not always the healthiest picks.
+Check the higher and lower shelves for less popular items and store brands, which are usually less processed and more budget-friendly.
+For example, you'll often find dried beans on the bottom shelf.

 Shopping when hungry